-- Originals in the language of the utility, pdf format. - The Income Statement, Balance Sheet and Cash Flow need to be provided in an English translation, in pdf. - Summary financial statement data in the excel template provided.
+- Originals in the language of the utility, pdf format. - The Income Statement, Balance Sheet and Cash Flow need to be provided in an English translation, in pdf. - Completed entry of summary financial statement data in the template provided (direct electronic entry).

-Accessibility to the public
+4.3.5.2 Accessibility to the public